linfir/tinyweb/README.md

 # tinyweb

-A minimal, zero-dependency, synchronous HTTP/1.1 server library intended for local development servers, not for production use.
+A minimal, synchronous HTTP/1.1 server library with no dependencies by default intended for local development servers, not for production use.